jjnunez11/antidep_pred_replication/README.md

 and is named [Processed STARD Datasets used for ML](https://nda.nih.gov/study.html?tab=result&id=640)

 The processed CAN-BIND datasets used directly for machine learning are obtainable through [Brian-CODE](https://braininstitute.ca/research-data-sharing/brain-code).
 We may update the NDA collection with them when possible.

-The results used in our paper are located within zips for each table in the [results folder](./results)

 The exact models objects used to obtain our results, compressed via Python's pickle protocol, are obtain in this [OneDrive folder](https://onedrive.live.com/embed?cid=3270DE108C079AD9&resid=3270DE108C079AD9%2113381&authkey=AGH3p3NQb5bCa9w) due to space constraints of Github.

+The non-corrected results initially used in our paper are located within zips for each table in the [results folder](./results)

 ## Data Processing